AntonSol919/linkspace/basics.md

 For the full specification of creating and writing points see the [guide](./docs/guide/index.html#packet_layout)

-There are some nuances and various advanced topics such as: Paths can be any bytes, the [queries](./docs/guide/index.html#Query) syntax for defining sets, and the convention on requesting subsets of data in a group by [pulling](./docs/guide/index.html#lk_pull).
+There are some nuances and various advanced topics.
 However, this should be enough to reason about the basics:

 Users generate their identity, together they form groups and set up a method to exchange data.